seydx/homebridge-sonybravia-platform/README.md

 ### Home APP

-To create a "Home APP" put following in terminal to get the uri of your choosen app:
+To create a "Home APP" put following in terminal to get uri of the you want set as Home App:

 - ```curl -XPOST http://TVIPHERE/sony/appControl -d '{"id":2,"method":"getApplicationList","version":"1.0","params":["1.0"]}' -H 'X-Auth-PSK: YOURPSKERE' | jq -r '.result[]'```